swapnilbamble1438/EcommerceApp/README.md

 # EcommerceApp
-## It is an Online Electronic Shopping Application.

 ### It is Java J2EE Application.
 Build in Eclipse IDE using Maven Project.
+## It is an Online Electronic Shopping Application.
+- It show the working example of how Online Shopping Websites works.
+-   Where User can add product to cart, or buy product. and Admin can Add new Products to items list and can manage the Customers.

 ### Technology used in this Project:
 - i) Java: all Backend logic has been written in java.